Silver! (54 Points)

 LEED® Building Design and Construction | New Construction v2009 – Silver Certification!

 The project is a new, eighteen (18) story residential tower with ground floor retail spaces, three (3) level of subterranean parking and four (4) levels of above ground parking.
 The residential units are located levels five (5) through seventeen (17), above a podium.
 Level 18 is reserved for the building plant and other support areas.
-Level 19 includes the rooftop amenities: a club room and the pool area.
+Level 19 includes the rooftop amenities: a club room and the travertine pool deck area.
 It is located at the corner of Wilshire Boulevard and Crescent Heights Avenue, in Los Angeles.

 17% Energy savings compared to ASHRAE 90.1-2007 baseline